kristophjunge/docker-mediawiki/README.md

 ### Skins

-You can change the default skin by setting the environment variable `WIKI_DEFAULT_SKIN`.
+You can change the default skin by setting the environment variable `MEDIAWIKI_DEFAULT_SKIN`.

 ```
 environment:
-  WIKI_DEFAULT_SKIN: vector
+  MEDIAWIKI_DEFAULT_SKIN: vector
 ```

 These 4 common skins are packaged with the container: